AdamJ/AdamJ.github.io/src/pages/prototypes.md

     <div class="col d-flex align-items-start">
       <div>
         <h2>PatternFly 4</h2>
         <p>In support of the 4th release of PatternFly, I worked with a group of designers to create a modern, responsive take on the PatternFly website.
-Using a responsive layout with SVGs that move with the page, I create clean asthetic that would flow through the rest of the site.</p>
+Using a responsive layout with SVGs that move with the page, I create clean aesthetic that would flow through the rest of the site.</p>
         <a href="https://pf4testbench.netlify.app" class="btn btn-secondary">
           View site
         </a>